Aurland Hydroelectric Power Station

-The Aurland Power Station (Aurland kraftverk, /no-NO-03/) is a hydroelectric power station located in the municipality Aurland in Vestland, Norway, owned by E-CO Energi.
-It consists of five facilities, Aurland I, Aurland II, Aurland III, Reppa and Vangen, and operates at a combined installed capacity of 1,128 MW, with an average annual production of 2,869 GWh.
+The Aurland Power Station (Aurland kraftverk, /no-NO-03/) is a hydroelectric power station located in Aurland Municipality in Vestland county, Norway.
+It is owned by E-CO Energi.
+It consists of five facilities, Aurland I, Aurland II, Aurland III, Reppa and Vangen.
+It operates at a combined installed capacity of 1128 MW, with an average annual production of 2869 GWh.
 The construction works were initiated in 1969, and the first production from Aurland I started in 1973.